TECH7Fox/sip-hass-card/README.md

 If you are still having problems you can make an issue or ask on the discord server.

+## Development
+For development on Windows, easiest way is to use the devcontainer and run `npm run build` in the terminal.
+Then copy the `sipjs-card.js` file to your `www` folder.
+You can ask for help on the discord server.

+PR's are always welcome!

 ## Contact
 **jordy.kuhne@gmail.com**